Banana Bread with added quinoa for extra protein, fiber and nutrients. This delicious banana bread is moist and full of flavor.

 If you love banana bread, you'll also want to check out this banana zucchini bread!

 When cooking quinoa, you want to first rinse it thoroughly in water.
 There is an outer coating that can taste bitter if you don't rinse it off first.

 Measure desired amount of quinoa and pour it into a bowl.
-Fill the bowl with water and rub the grains with fingers.
+Fill the bowl with water and rub the grains with your fingers.
 Then pour it into a fine sieve and rinse under the water again.

-Follow directions for cooking on your package.
+Follow the directions for cooking on your package.
 Most usually have 1 cup of quinoa to 2 cups of water.
-Boil water, add quinoa, simmer with lid for 10-15 minutes until all water is absorbed.
-Quinoa can be eaten hot or cold and takes on the flavor of whatever dish it’s in.
+Boil water, add quinoa, and simmer with a lid for 10-15 minutes until all water is absorbed.
+Quinoa can be eaten hot or cold and takes on the flavor of whatever dish it's in.